-If you are into software (re)packaging Advanced Installer Architect edition is the tool you need.
+If you require software (re)packaging Advanced Installer Architect edition is the tool you need.
 It contains support to edit and create MSI and MST packages following the latest standards from Microsoft.
-You can also convert EXE to MSI immediately using our powerful repackager that runs from your real machine directly in a VMware or Hyper-V virtual machine.
-Importing MSI or MSM packages to completely re-write them in Advanced Installer is wizard based, so you easily migrate any package you have.
+You can also convert EXE to MSI using our powerful repackager that can run on your machine directly or in a VMware/Hyper-V virtual machine.
+Import MSI or MSM packages to completely re-write them in Advanced Installer is wizard-based, so you easily migrate any package you have.

-AppV is the leading virtualization technology today, Advanced Installer allows you to create AppV 4.5 and 5.x packages, and also convert from AppV 4.5 to 5.x very easily.
+AppV is the leading virtualization technology, Advanced Installer allows you to create AppV 4.5 and 5.x packages, and also convert from AppV 4.5 to 5.x.
 Additional features are ThinApp virtualization support, SCCM deployment, MSI tables editor, and many others.

 Editing MSI packages

-Making small changes to an MSI is a common task, maybe adding a new property or changing a default value for an existent one, or more complex changes like adding/removing a file/registry.
-You don't want to repackage/import the entire setup package for these small changes.
+Making changes to an MSI like adding a new property, changing a default value, or adding/removing a file/registry is very common.
+You don't want to repackage/import the entire setup package for these types of changes.

 Creating and editing MST packages

-The MSI QuickEditor is very good at making changes direclty on the original package, but sometimes you cannot save them directly over the MSI package, as it would break the vendor EULA.
-For this we extended our MSI QuickEditor allowing you to save your changes as an MST(transform) file, all you have to do is to select "Save as" and change the output package type to MST.
+The MSI QuickEditor is very good at making changes directly on the original package, but sometimes you cannot overwrite the MSI package, as it would break the vendor EULA.
+For this, we extended our MSI QuickEditor allowing you to save your changes as an MST(transform) file, all you have to do is to select "Save as" and change the output package type to MST.

-Editing the content of and MSI package is now as easy as adding/removing files in Windows Explorer folders, or managing registry entries from the Registry Editor.
-The MSI QuickEditor is improved with each new release based on the feedback received from our users, making it more powerful and easy to use, this way you can easily package and deploy your applications on time, without worrying about any deadlines.
+Editing the contents of an MSI package is now as easy as adding/removing files in Windows Explorer folders, or managing registry entries from the Registry Editor.
+The MSI QuickEditor is improved with each new release based on the feedback received from our users, making it more powerful and easy to use.

-Vendors don't always provide an MSI installer, if you want to deploy the application through Active Directory/GPO you will need to convert it to an MSI.
-Of course, the easy way would be to create an MSI wrapper installer over the EXE installer (link to our article), but maybe you need to also make changes in the installation package, so you need low level access.
-The best way to do that is repackage the installation, converting it into an MSI installer, using our Repackager.
-Our latest features include repackaging installations in VMware or Hyper-V virtual machines, from your physical development machine, without installing the repackager in the VM.
-This is a huge improvement, increasing repackaging speed and results accuracy, allowing you to create cleaner setup projects in no time.
+Vendors don't always provide an MSI installer, so if you want to deploy the application through Active Directory/GPO, you will need to convert it to an MSI.
+Of course, the easy way would be to create an MSI wrapper installer over the EXE installer, but maybe you also need to make changes in the installation package, so you require low-level access.
+The best way to do that is to repackage the installation, converting it into an MSI installer, using our Repackager.
+Our latest features include repackaging installations in VMware and Hyper-V virtual machines, from your development machine, without installing the repackager in the VM.
+This is a considerable improvement, increasing repackaging speed and the result accuracy, allowing you to create cleaner setup projects in no time.

-To help you even more into creating a cleaner setup package we've built for you a brand new method of defining filters on the fly, by running a scan of the entire machine without actually repackaging an application, and also on those filters you can directly add new resources to be ignored directly from the setup project generated by the repackager, which you maybe missed when defining the original filters.
+To help you even more to create a cleaner setup package we've built a brand new method of defining filters on the fly, by running a scan of the entire machine without actually repackaging an application.
+Using filters, you can directly add new resources to ignore directly from the setup project generated by the Repackager.

 AppV package creation and conversion

-For converting an older package to AppV 5.x you start by importing the package from "START" page, under "Import" section, our wizard will give you options to create both AppV 4.5 and AppV 5.x packages during the import, you just need to select the one you want.
+For converting an older package to AppV 5.x, you start by going to the "Virtualization" section and selecting Import AppV.
+Our wizard will give you options to create both AppV 4.5 and AppV 5.x packages.

 Editing directly MSI tables

-Our MSI/MST editor has a very powerful GUI that allows you easily edit the most commons areas from the setup package, as you have already seen above.
-However, we all know that there are cases when you need raw access to the MSI tables, as in Orca, for this we created the Table Editor.
+Our MSI/MST editor has a powerful GUI that easily allows you to edit the most commons areas from the setup package.
+However, there are cases when you need raw access to the MSI tables, as in Orca, for this we created the Table Editor.
 Using this feature you can easily modify existent tables from the package, but also add and remove tables.
-The GUI is even better, because it helps you easily track changes made directly in the table using colors to mark the edited tables and rows.
+The GUI helps track changes made directly to the table using colors to mark the edited tables and rows.

 Converting your work to an Advanced Installer project

-Advanced Installer can also get an existent MSI or EXE and create a setup project from it, which you can build and modify as you would do with a new project created from scratch.
+Advanced Installer can also import an existent MSI or EXE and create a setup project from it.
+Afterward, you can build and modify it as you require.

-The first option to do this is to import an MSI package, please note that small adjustments are required to be made after the import, depending on the complexity of the original package.
+The first option is to import an MSI package; please note that small adjustments are required to be made after the import, depending on the complexity of the original package.

 The second option is to repackage an EXE setup package.
-As explained above, you have the option to repackage in a VMware or Hyper-V virtual machine or directly on a physical machine.
-We recommend the virtual machine option as it will give you much more accurate results and also perform faster.
+As explained above, you can repackage in a VMware or Hyper-V virtual machine or directly on a physical machine.
+We recommend the virtual machine option as it will give you much more accurate results.

-As you probably know, the repackaging process captures only the effects of the installation, so if the original package has custom actions that create files/registry entries you need to recreate those custom actions in the new package, or use existent features from Advanced Installer to replace them, to make sure the same installation logic is followed, as in the original setup.
+The repackaging process captures only the changes made by the installation.
+If the original package has custom actions that create files/registry entries, you need to recreate those custom actions in the new package or use existent features from Advanced Installer to replace them, to make sure the same installation logic is followed, as in the original setup.

-In both cases you will get at the end an Advanced Installer project file, that you can easily edit and modify as if you would have created the setup package from scratch.
+In both cases, the result is an Advanced Installer project which you can easily edit and modify as if you would have created the setup package from scratch.

 Integration with System Center Configuration Manager

 SCCM is the standard of application deployment.
 We have always been following the latest standards from Microsoft, therefore deploying your application from Advanced Installer directly to your SCCM servers should be as easy as possible.
-If you are using SCCM 2007 or 2012 you can now deploy your applications (MSI, MSP, EXE and AppV) directly from Advanced Installer's GUI, or by creating a simple script that calls our deployment tool, streamlining your deployment.
-Our SCCM deployment wizard allows you to deploy packages directly from your packaging/development machine, as long as you have the credentials to connect to your SCCM server, thus skipping the step of remotely connecting to your server or even worse changing physical machines.
+If you are using SCCM 2007 or 2012, you can now deploy your applications (MSI, MSP, EXE, and AppV) directly from Advanced Installer's GUI, or by creating a simple script that calls our deployment tool.
+Our SCCM wizard allows you to deploy packages directly from your packaging/development machine, as long as you have the credentials to connect to your SCCM server, thus skipping the step of remotely connecting to your server or even worse changing physical machines.

-All of the above powerful features together with the best development and support teams allow us to release a new version of Advanced Installer each month, making it better for you with each release.
-Since we want you to have access to the greatest packaging tool we also made sure we have the best prices on the market.
+All of these powerful features together with the best development and support teams allow us to give you one of the top products on the market.
+We also made sure we have the best prices on the market.

-Once you purchase a license for Advanced Installer you can use it to create as many packages as you want, we do not charge you on the number of packages built/repackaged, we only ask that you get a license for each packager using our application.
+Once you purchase a license for Advanced Installer, you can use it to create as many packages as you want.
+We do not charge you for the number of packages built/repackaged.